 On A Final Note

 As you can see this isn’t marketing 101, if you’re a newbie, please don’t start here.
-However, for those of you who have been quietly building your platform, cross-promotion can be an ideal arrangement because costs are low and risks are minimal.
-Okay, I’m handing the mic to you, have you tried cross-promotion and if so, how did it go?
-Let us know in the comments.
+However, for those of you who have been quietly building your platform, co-promotion can be an ideal arrangement because costs are low and risks are minimal.